artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-with-garner.markdown

 header "Expires", CGI.rfc1123_date(Time.now.utc + expire_in)
 ```

 This example indicates to a cache in front of your service (CDN, proxy or user's browser) that the data expires in a year and that it's private for this user.
 When caching truly static data, such as images, use `public`.
-Your CDN or proxy, such as [Varnish](https://www.varnish-cache.org/) that sits in front of Art.sy on [Heroku](http://www.heroku.com/), will cache the data and subsequent requests won't even need to hit your server, even though it could potentially serve different content every time.
+Your CDN or proxy, such as [Varnish](https://www.varnish-cache.org/) that sits in front of Artsy on [Heroku](http://www.heroku.com/), will cache the data and subsequent requests won't even need to hit your server, even though it could potentially serve different content every time.

 ### Disabling Caching of Dynamic Data